mainjs1/mfc-node2/README.md

 3. Open console and go into the default directory ('C:/-nm-mfc') where are located unpacked files.
 4. Install requirements by running 'npm install' in the same directory as 'main.js' is.
 5. Edit 'config.yml' file and set desirable values for 'captureDirectory', 'dateFormat', 'downloadProgram', 'modelScanInterval' and others data.
+6. MFCD.exe must be somewhere in path.
+Default location is 'C:/Windows'

 Running
 =======